 So why is Chase Freedom Unlimited at the bottom of my list?

-There is no welcome bonus, which makes me hesitant to suggest this as one of your cards to fill your 5/24 spots.
+The welcome bonus isn’t that impressive.
 Plus, the everyday spending earn rate is the most appealing thing about this card, but a beginner most likely wont be needing it for the first year.
 The reason for that is because you’ll likely be working toward minimum spending requirements on other cards.

 The problem is, if you do not open this card while you’re still under 5/24, you will not be able to get it.
 And the whole point of this post is to strategize for the long term.
 Eventually, you will want a card for everyday spending with a good earn rate such as this one.
 You will either have to find another card for your everyday spending or wait until you are under 5/24.